Updated Lineup For WWE Money In the Bank | 411MANIA

 Updated Lineup For WWE Money In the Bank

-WWE has an updated card for Money in the Bank following this week’s episode of Smackdown.
-You can see the lineup below for the show, which airs live on June 7th on Peacock and Netflix internationally:

-* Men’s Money in the Bank Ladder Match: Solo Sikoa vs. LA Knight vs. Seth Rollins vs. Penta vs. vs. Andrade vs. 1 Participant TBD
+* Men’s Money in the Bank Ladder Match: Solo Sikoa vs. LA Knight vs. Seth Rollins vs. Penta vs. vs. Andrade vs. El Grande Americano

-* Women’s Money in the Bank Ladder Match: Giulia vs. Roxanne Perez vs. Rhea Ripley vs. Alexa Bliss vs. Naomi vs. 1 Participants TBD
+* Women’s Money in the Bank Ladder Match: Giulia vs. Roxanne Perez vs. Rhea Ripley vs. Alexa Bliss vs. Naomi vs. Stephanie Vaquer

 * WWE Women’s Intercontinental Championship Last Match Night: Lyra Valkyria vs. Becky Lynch